complyue/edh-early-history/edh/README.md

 import * from './lib.edh'

 // surely there'are more explicit forms for general imports,
-// also see argument renaming here: import (doA, doB as thatB, **newGoodiesToKnow) from 'awsomelib' if len(newGoodiesToKnow) > 0 then
+// also see argument retargeting here: import (doA, doB as thatB, **newGoodiesToKnow) from 'awsomelib' if len(newGoodiesToKnow) > 0 then
     console.debug(